-The level of zinc concentration in Mtshabezi River was ranging from 0.4 to 3.8mg/l as shown in figure 4.3 and table 4.2.
-The ranges of zinc concentration were the limits of WHO guideline of 1-5mg/l.
-The control point (sample site 1) that was located in the upper stream measures low volumes of zinc compared to other sites.
-This indicated that Blanket mine activities seriously influenced and impacted Mtshabezi river water chemistry that later impacted the locals and the surrounding environment.
+The level of zinc concentration in Mtshabezi River ranged from 0.4 to 3.8mg/l as shown in Figure 3 and table 4.2.
+The ranges of zinc concentration are below the limits of WHO guideline of 1-5mg/l.
+The control point (sample Site 1) that was located in the upper stream measures low volumes of zinc compared to other sites.
+This indicates that Blanket Mine activities seriously influenced and impacted Mtshabezi River water chemistry that later impacted the locals and the surrounding environment.
 This is further supported by Nkuli (2008) who postulates that mining activities that involve galvanising releases high levels of zinc that poses dangerous threats to the environment and this was the case with Gwanda District.
-The researcher found high volumes of zinc in site 2 and 3 and there was a decrease in site 4, the control point that was site 1 had the lowest of them all showing that there was no contamination.
+The researcher found high volumes of zinc in Site 2 and 3 and there was a decrease in site 4, the control point that was Site 1 had the lowest of them all showing that there was no contamination and any deposit that results in zinc accumulation.
 High concentration of zinc posed a serious threat for the survival of different species that depend on a certain environment.

-This was in agreement with Murwira et al. (2014) who sated that high concentration of zinc poses serious threat to the survival of aquatic life.
-This was further evidenced by the information that was obtained from the questionnaire that were distributed and interviews conducted that highlighted that in January 2022 and February 2022 103 cattle died and massive aquatic lives and gastric, nausea and headaches that were complained by the locals in Gwake, Sigodo and Mtshabezi villages.
+This was in agreement with Murwira et al. (2014) who argue that high concentration of zinc poses serious threat to the survival of aquatic life.
+This was further evidenced by the information that was obtained from the questionnaire that were distributed and interviews conducted that highlighted that in January 2022 and February 2022 a total of 103 cattle died and massive aquatic lives and gastric, nausea and headaches that were complained by the locals in Gwake, Sigodo and Mtshabezi villages.